 How much protein we need

 The recommended daily allowance (RDA) for protein is 0.8 grams per kilogram of body weight—that’s about 46 grams per day for a woman and 56 grams per day for a man.
 However, that number could vary wildly depending on your daily caloric intake and physical activity.
 “If you’re strength training, your body requires more protein than the average person in order to repair muscle that’s broken down during training and build new muscle tissue,” says Lisa Davis, PhD, chief nutrition officer at Terra’s Kitchen.
 “The average weight lifter may need 1 gram of protein per kilogram of body weight, whereas a professional body builder may need 1.5 grams per kilogram of body weight.
-These signs suggest you’re not getting enough protein.
+Don’t miss the 7 signs you’re not getting enough protein.

 Soybeans have a high protein profile—just one cup, roasted, has a whopping 37 grams.
 Soy also comes in the form of soy milk, tempeh, miso, and tofu.
 “Firm tofu packs 10 grams of protein per half cup, and the firmer the better when it comes to amount of protein,” says Dr. Davis.
 Soy is also rich in magnesium, a nutrient needed for energy metabolism, especially when you’re pumping iron (or any weight-bearing exercise) to build muscle.
 It also plays a vital role in muscle growth and repair.
 In fact, magnesium is so key to muscle building that some research suggests taking supplements when you’re doing resistance training to help increase strength further, according to Krissy Kendall, PhD, of bodybuilding.com.
 “Low levels can lead to fatigue, lethargy, reduced powered output, and muscle cramps,” she adds.
-If tofu makes you cringe, it could be because you've been making it all wrong.
-Find out how to make it tasty.